semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 For many rules this distinction is not very meaningful because it does not always make sense that a sink occurs inside the arguments of a sanitizer function.

 :::note
-If one of your rules relies on non-exact matching of sanitizers, we advice you to make it explicit with `exact: false`, even if it is the current default, so that your rule does not break if the default changes.
+If one of your rules relies on non-exact matching of sanitizers, We at Semgrep advise you to make it explicit with `exact: false`, even if it is the current default, so that your rule does not break if the default changes.
 :::

 ### Sanitizers by side-effect